RohitJ1204/samsung-riscv/README.md

 ### *Descriptions of the above command*
 * **spike:** Runs the SPIKE RISC-V simulator.
 * **pk:** Loads the proxy kernel to provide a minimal runtime environment.
 * **sumeven2ton:** The compiled RISC-V binary that calculates the sum of even numbers from 2 to 𝑛
+* **-d:** Enables debugging mode in SPIKE.
+It allows you to inspect the execution, set breakpoints, step through instructions, and view memory/registers.
 </details>